AI Image generation is one of the most exciting and rapidly evolving fields in artificial intelligence, computer vision, and machine learning.

 They range from creating photorealistic images for video games and movies to generating personalized fashion designs, art, and even food.
 Here are some of the most exciting applications of AI image generation:

-AI images open up huge possibilities for new forms of AI image stock libraries, such as https://impossibleimages.ai, where the entire collection of images are generated by AI.
+AI images open up huge possibilities for new forms of AI image stock libraries, such as https://impossibleimages.ai, where the entire collection of images is generated by AI.

 Such libraries need to follow solid ethics in terms of how they generate their images, being mindful not to reference other creatives in the prompt or to use image prompts from images created by other people.

 AI image generation can potentially revolutionize the world of art and design.
 It can be used to create new and innovative designs that are impossible or difficult to create using traditional methods.